rishabhDev2700/rishabhDev2700/README.md

 - 👋 Hi, I’m @rishabhDev2700
-- 👀 I’m interested in java, Spring framework,Python and Django
+- 👀 I’m interested in Web development,Python and Django
-- 🌱 I’m currently learning Django Framework
+- 🌱 I’m currently learning Django Framework in-depth
 - 💞️ I’m looking to collaborate on some web projects
 - 📫 How to reach me : IG: rishabh_bahukhandi and mail: rishavkumar2700@gmail.com